This post may contain affiliate links. Please read my disclosure policy.

 Feel free to roll the cookie dough into 1-inch balls, if desired.
 Gently press the dough balls into 1/4-inch thick rounds using the palm of your hand or the bottom of a small glass.
 As stated above, these cookies don’t really spread so they’ll end up as thick as you make them.

-NOTE: rolling the dough into balls takes longer than piping the cookies onto the parchment.
-Once you get the hang of it, you’ll be thrilled that you chose the piping method.
+NOTE: rolling the dough into balls actually takes longer than piping the cookies onto parchment.
+Once you get the hang of it you’ll be thrilled you used the piping method.

 I haven’t had much luck using a cookie press with this dough.
 It’s a little too soft to adhere to the pan.
 If you want to try anyway be sure you’re pressing the dough directly onto a cold baking sheet.
 Silpat mats and parchment won’t work for pressed dough.